matchmore/tech-blog/20180613/README.md

 The beacon's detection in Android devices is different from iOS devices.
 Mobile applications have different states, when the app is running in foreground both iOS and Android's detection are smooth and nice.
 While running app in background mode stays smooth for iOS developers, this is not the case for Android developers.

 ### Android Issues
 On Android, you don’t have the same low level of integration offered by iOS ; if you want to implement a complex feature involving beacons, you have to dig harder with the Bluetooth APIs, or use another library.
-Fortunately, there are some very good, mature libraries to handle scanning and ranging on Android.
+Fortunately, there are some very good, mature libraries to handle monitoring and ranging on Android.

 This difference is very much felt at the introduction of the new version of Android 8.0 (Oreo).
 With Oreo, you are not allowed to run long background tasks anymore.
 It creates an important Android limitation to be aware of when running beacons.
 In the interests of battery consumption, Google have restricted the application's features running in background mode — which effectively means your beacon scanner may not run as frequently as you’d like.
-Even the best currently available implementations are not guaranteed to be constantly scanning.

-If you are developing with beacons on Android, keep in mind that foreground scanning is reliable and you will get 100% of the beacons detection.
-On the other hand, background scanning can be used but you may miss some beacons some time to time.
+If you are developing with beacons on Android, keep in mind that foreground monitoring is reliable and you will get 100% of the beacons detection.
+On the other hand, background monitoring can be used but you may miss some beacons some time to time.

 ### Smartphones and beacons
 Smartphones interact with beacons in two different ways.